stuartherbert/putting-ansible-to-work/preparing-a-computer.md

 Whichever way you go, I'm going to call this user the [remote user](key-concepts.html#remote_user) throughout the rest of this book.

 You can have different remote users on each target computer.
-In the next chapter, I'll show you how to tell Ansible which remote user to use when you run your first playbook, and in [Managing The Inventory](managing-the-inventory.html) I'll show you how to configure Ansible so that it remembers which remote user to use for which target computer.
+In the next chapter, I'll show you how to tell Ansible which remote user to use when you run your first playbook, and in [Supporting Multiple Target Computers](multiple-target-computers.html) I'll show you how to configure Ansible so that it remembers which remote user to use for which target computer.

 ## Setup Sudo